Allenby Gardens

 Allenby Gardens performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-In Allenby Gardens, 30.6% of residents aged 15 and above have university qualifications, which is higher than the South Australian average of 25.7%.
-Bachelor degrees are the most common at 22.0%, followed by postgraduate qualifications (5.9%) and graduate diplomas (2.7%).
-Vocational credentials are also prevalent, with 29.9% of residents aged 15 and above holding such qualifications.
+University qualifications among Allenby Gardens residents aged 15 and above (30.6%) exceed the South Australian average (25.7%).
+Bachelor degrees are most prevalent at 22.0%, followed by postgraduate qualifications (5.9%) and graduate diplomas (2.7%).
+Vocational credentials are held by 29.9% of residents aged 15 and above, with advanced diplomas comprising 9.4% and certificates making up 20.5%.

-This includes advanced diplomas held by 9.4% and certificates by 20.5%.
-Educational participation is high, with 25.3% of residents currently enrolled in formal education.
+Educational participation is high, with 25.3% currently enrolled in formal education.
 This includes 7.7% in primary education, 7.1% in secondary education, and 5.4% pursuing tertiary education.

 Frequently Asked Questions - Education